kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Software Notes<br>
 ### Arduino IDE setup and notes:
-- I am using Arduino IDE version 2.0.1 in Linux/Ubuntu
+- I am using Arduino IDE version 2.3.10 in Linux/Debian
-- Lib used: TFT_eSPI by Bodmer
-- Boards Manager:  Arduino Mbed OS RP2040 Boards.
-My version is 4.0.2
 - **IMPORTANT: Use the comments at beginning of  Arduino_uSDX_Pico_FFT.ino  file to "adjust" the library files to the project.**
 - Every time I update the library, I need to "adjust" the library files again.
+- Use Boards Manager: "Raspberry Pi Pico/RP2040/RP2350" by Earle F. Philhower III
+- (old: Boards Manager:  Arduino Mbed OS RP2040 Boards.
+My version is 4.0.2 - no longer used)
-- Do not include EarlePhilhower library (it is conflitant with Mbed)
+- (old: Do not include EarlePhilhower library (it is conflitant with Mbed) - now it uses EarlePhilhower library)
+- Board: "Raspberry Pi Pico"  >  Raspbery Pi Pico/RP2040/RP2350  >  Raspberry Pi Pico
-- Board: "RaspberryPiPico"  >  Arduino Mbed OS RP2040 Boards  >  RaspberryPiPico
+- (old: Board: "RaspberryPiPico"  >  Arduino Mbed OS RP2040 Boards  >  RaspberryPiPico - no longer used)
+- Lib used: TFT_eSPI by Bodmer
 - The code files have cpp type, but the code itself is in C (cpp type is used to help in some compiler issues).